 Education: BA English Language and Discourse CSUEB; MA Composition and Creative Writing CSUEB

 Non-Academic Interest: Being outdoors

 Greg grew up in Pittsburg and is a former LMC student, so he feels a particular kinship with the students who attend this campus.
 He believes English is unique among fields of study, since reading and writing skills are essential to the study of every other discipline.
 (He is pretty sure the same cannot be said for Boolean Algebra).
 He is an unrepentant dog lover, sometimes preferring them to humans, and he possesses the reverential love for music common to those with no ability to create it themselves.
 He does write poetry, and has been published here and there.

 Jill Buettner grew up in California’s Central Valley.
 A former ballet dancer, Jill danced professionally for several years.
-Jill has a BA in English from California State University, Fresno and an MA in Literature with a certificate in Teaching Composition from CSU Sacramento.
-Before joining the English Department at LMC, Jill taught at Sac State, Diablo Valley College, Solano Community College, and West Valley College.
-Jill is an enthusiastic and dedicated teacher, and she enjoys sharing her love of reading and writing.
+She has a BA in English from California State University, Fresno and an MA in Literature with a certificate in Teaching Composition from CSU Sacramento.
+She has been at LMC since 2014 and enjoys supporting students in developing their ideas through reading and writing.
 She is the faculty lead in the Center for Academic Support and coordinates professional development on campus.
-Her academic interests include developmental education, writing center pedagogy, women’s/gender studies, and 19th-century American literature.
-Jill also enjoys cooking, traveling, practicing yoga, and binge-watching her favorite television shows.
+Her academic interests include developmental education, liberation pedagogy, women’s/gender studies, and 19th-century American literature.
+When she is not teaching, she loves to cook, watch movies, travel, and practice yoga.